Alliance for Labor Action: Historical assessment

 Some commentators conclude that the ALA is unimportant, historically.
 For example, Harold Meyerson argues that "the Alliance for Labor Action, alas, never really did anything."
 Others conclude that it never could have evolved into a major force in the American labor movement: The UAW was no longer a potent political force by 1968, the UAW was on the verge losing half a million members and agreeing to major contract concessions in the auto industry, and neither the UAW nor Teamsters had much organizing capacity (neither had engaged in any significant efforts to organize new members for decades).

 Other commentators disagree.
-The ALA, some historians say, gave the anti-war movement a voice for the first time within the labor movement.
+The ALA, some historians say, gave the anti-war movement a voice for the first time within the American labor movement.
 Although the ALA's own community organizing efforts failed, they encouraged and promoted a long-lasting (if small) community organizing effort in some major cities which survived into the 21st century.
 Commentators at the time of Reuther's death and a quarter-century later have also concluded that it was Reuther's untimely demise which led to the ALA's failure, rather than anything inherent in its members, structure, or goals.